 The young woman desires to get married.
 Let’s face it, in those days she had no choice.

 Bluebeard, the serial killer who gets some sort of sick thrill out of grooming new wives then using ‘reverse psychology’ as a reason to murder them.
+He is an early iteration of the horror psychopath.

 She plans to disobey his order not to unlock a certain door while he is away.